aantron/ocaml.org/data/planet/ocamlpro/opam-121-released.md

 <a href="https://github.com/ocaml/opam/blob/master/doc/design/depopts-and-features">original proposal</a>
 and the section in the <a href="https://opam.ocaml.org/doc/Manual.html#opam">new manual</a>
 </li>
-<li>The &quot;filter&quot; language in opam files is now well defined, and documented in the
+<li>The "filter" language in opam files is now well defined, and documented in the
 <a href="https://opam.ocaml.org/doc/Manual.html#Filters">manual</a>.
 In particular,
 undefined variables are consistently handled, as well as conversions between string and boolean values, with new syntax for converting bools to strings.
 </li>
-<li>New package flag &quot;verbose&quot; in opam files, that outputs the package's build
+<li>New package flag "verbose" in opam files, that outputs the package's build
 script to stdout
 </li>
 <li>New field <code>libexec:</code> in <code>&lt;name&gt;.install</code> files, to install into the package's